I offer one-to-one and couples counselling sessions.

 Concessions may be available to those in receipt of benefits or otherwise experiencing financial difficulty.
 Please ask when making your initial appointment.

-I offer counselling sessions online and at premises in Risca, nr Newport.
-I am not currently offering counselling in Monmouth, but hope to resume that service shortly.
+I offer counselling sessions online and at premises in Risca, nr Newport and in Monmouth.